-DOTNET Program Execution Process Flow:
+.NET Program Execution Process Flow:

-Non DOTNET Program Execution Process:
+Non-DOT NET Program Execution Process:

-DOTNET Program Execution Process:
+.NET Program Execution Process:

-The difference between a .NET and NON-DOTNET assembly is that DOT NET Assembly is an intermediate language format whereas NON .NET assembly is in native code format.
+The difference between a .NET and NON-DOTNET assembly is that .NET Assembly is an Intermediate Language format whereas NON-.NET assembly is in native code format.

-DOTNET Execution Steps:
+.NET Program Execution Steps:

 .NET supports different programming languages like C#, VB, J#, and C++.
 C#, VB, and J# can only generate managed code (IL) whereas C++ can generate both managed code (IL) and unmanaged code (Native code).